trickerer/Trinity-Bots/README.md

         **Example Usage:**
             - `.npcbot dump load bots_backup` (load from `bots_backup.sql`)
             - `.npcb du l 1.txt` (load from `1.txt`)
+- **`createnew <NAME> <CLASS> _RACE_ _GENDER_ _SKIN_ _FACE_ _HEARSTYLE_ _HAIRCOLOR_ _FEATURES_`** -- (Admin command) allows you to create new NPCBots for players to use.
+Creature ids 70800+ are reserved for that so you can create up to 200 custom NPCBots
+    - NAME = name of created NPCBot.
+Note that first letter will always be in Upper Case
+    - CLASS = this refers to NPCBot class.
+Use `.npcbot lookup` comand to list all available classes
+    - _RACE_ = you have to provide a race for your new NPCbot unless you are creating a NPCBot of one of the special classes for whose race is predefined as well as other details
+        - 1: Human
+        - 2: Orc
+        - 3: Dwarf
+        - 4: Night Elf
+        - 5: Undead
+        - 6: Tauren
+        - 7: Gnome
+        - 8: Troll
+        - 10: Blood Elf
+        - 11: Draenei
+    - _GENDER_ = same as _RACE_, for normal classes you have to select one
+        - 0: Male
+        - 1: Female
+    - _SKIN_, _FACE_, _HEARSTYLE_, _HAIRCOLOR_, _FEATURES_ - appearance details, 0 and up.
+Different race/gender combinations have different limits for those, lowest being **0-3** (female Tauren face) and highest **0-23** (female Human hair style)
+    **Example Usage:**
+        - `.npcbot createnew Selendris 2 10 1 6 4 3 2 4` (creates a female redhead Blood Elf mage npcbot)
+        - `.npcb cre Selendris 2 10 1 6 4 3 2 4` (creates a female redhead Blood Elf mage npcbot)

 ### NPCBot Control and Usage
 #### NPCBot Getting started